 2. Use the ice compresses as described.

 - Wash your hands well with soap and water.
-You may want to run the tube under a hot tap for a few seconds to soften the medicine to make it easier to apply.
+If the medicine is an ointment, you may want to run the tube under a hot tap for a few seconds to soften the medicine so it is easier to apply.

 - Do not touch the tip of the tube or bottle.
-This will keep the ointment or drops clean.
+This will keep the medicine clean.